aonsager/aonsager.github.io/_posts/2025-01-20-becoming-a-parent-introduced-me-to-stress.md

 I have always been a calm and happy person.
 Aggressively optimistic, even.
 I made it through the first 1/3 of my life without feeling much stress, only getting angry on rare occasions.
 Anger management, emotional therapy, mindfulness exercises, these were all things that I had no need for.

 I thought that this was a personality trait, but now I realize that I was simply blessed with an easy life.
-I wasn't particularly good at dealing with stress, I just didn't have much stress coming my way.
+It's not that I was particularly good at dealing with stress, I just didn't have much stress coming my way.

 Well, parenting is not easy.
 It is demanding. uncontrollable, scary, and stressful.
 I love my kids dearly and would not want them to change for the world, and that seems to make it even harder.
 I want so badly to be the parent they deserve, to guide them with a gentle hand and encourage their every exploration.